-We are co-counsel for Plaintiff Erlin Mencias in a case brought in federal court under 42 U.S.C. § 1983 against a police detective who seized Mr. Mencias's work van and tools in an effort to identify a suspect who had been a passenger in Mr. Mencias's van.
+We were co-counsel for Plaintiff Erlin Mencias in a case brought in federal court under 42 U.S.C. § 1983 against a police detective who seized Mr. Mencias’s work van and tools in an effort to identify a suspect who had been a passenger in Mr. Mencias’s van.
 The detective continued to hold the van and tools to try to coerce cooperation from Mr. Mencias for over a year after the van was searched and the items of evidentiary value removed.
-We argue that a seizure reasonable at its inception because based on probable cause may become unreasonable as a result of its duration or for other reasons and that the detective violated Mr. Mencias's rights under the Fourth Amendment by continuing the seizure after probable cause had dissipated.
-We also allege that the detective violated the Fifth Amendment's due process clause by failing to provide Mr. Mencias with information regarding the process for seeking return of his property and by telling Mr. Mencias that his van and tools could be returned only if Mr. Mencias provided information to the police as to the identity and whereabouts of the suspect.
+We argued that a seizure reasonable at its inception because based on probable cause may become unreasonable as a result of its duration or for other reasons and that the detective violated Mr. Mencias’s rights under the Fourth Amendment by continuing the seizure after probable cause had dissipated.
+We also alleged that the detective violated the Fifth Amendment’s due process clause by failing to provide Mr. Mencias with information regarding the process for seeking return of his property and by telling Mr. Mencias that his van and tools could be returned only if Mr. Mencias provided information to the police as to the identity and whereabouts of the suspect.

 In August 2016, after the close of discovery, we filed a motion for partial summary judgment as to Det.
 Dailey’s liability under § 1983 for violating Mr. Mencias’s Fourth Amendment rights by subjecting him to an unreasonable 15-month seizure of his van and tools.
 Det.
 Dailey filed a cross-motion for summary judgment on both claims, and we filed a combined reply in support of our motion and opposition to Det.
 Dailey’s cross-motion.